Are Lawyers Deal Killers?

 Sooner or later, as a music artist, if you want to start partnering with legitimate people, companies, and opportunities, you’ll need a written agreement or contract.
 In fact, the absence of a written agreement when an opportunity to work with producers, managers, or other entities arises, can often be a big red flag.
-And unless you’re a lawyer, you’ll probably need one to review it.
+And unless you’re a lawyer, or you’re comfortable with the language and meaning of a contract you’re reading, then you may need one to review it.

 But that’s when the trouble can begin.

 Legal agreements and contracts are ultimately a good thing.
 But getting through one can be a dreadful process.
 In my experience, having an attorney can be a valuable asset in writing and reviewing these agreements.
 But by valuable, I mean necessary.
 Unfortunately, due to the very nature of their job, attorneys don’t always have your best interest at heart.
 So it’s up to you to make sure your attorney knows what your best interests are.
 They work for you- not the other way around.